roldanjrgl/semantic_segmentation_for_satellite_imagery/README.md

 # Semantic Segmentation for Satellite Imagery

+The package data_preprocessing contains all the scripts we used to collect raw datasets from landcoverai, landcovernet, and ghanacropcover datasets.
+It also contains the code to clean up the images and generate RGB masks for each source.

 Our entire training and testing pipeline is governed by a configuration file provided as an input.
 The configuration file contains info regarding the model, weight initialization, hyperparameters, and the path to dataset that we want to train/test.

     1. config.json files contain all the configuration required for a particular run.